 Netflix has finally given Lucifer fans exactly what they desire, with the launch of an official trailer for the second half of season five, picking up from last summer’s jaw-dropping cliffhanger.

 The mid-season finale saw God descend from the heavens to put an end to some bitter squabbling between his celestial children, and the new teaser offers some more information about his plans on Earth.

 It appears that the Creator has decided to retire, leaving a power vacuum that both Lucifer and his devious twin brother Michael are all too keen to fill.
 Expect the duo to continue their feud in the episodes to come, as only one of them can take that highly coveted top job.

 The trailer also teases other exciting new stories – including the imminent return of Eve (played by Inbar Levi).

-Here’s everything we know so far about Lucifer season five, part two, including a potential release date on Netflix.
+Here’s everything we know so far about Lucifer season five, part two, including cast, theories and release date on Netflix.

 When is Lucifer season 5, part 2 released on Netflix?

-CONFIRMED: Lucifer season 5B will be available to stream on Netflix from Friday 28th May, set to consist of another eight episodes.
+CONFIRMED: Lucifer season 5B will be available to stream on Netflix from Friday 28th May, and is set to consist of another eight episodes.

-Netflix announced the news in late March with a fun meme that acknowledged how desperate Lucifans have been for more content since binging the last batch.
+Netflix announced the news in late March with a fun meme acknowledging how desperate Lucifans have been for more content since binging the last batch.